-Whenever I see the restored Reichstag building in Berlin, I'm reminded of my visit in 1999, when it opened to the public.
-For travelers unaware of history, it was just a new dome to climb, offering another vantage point to see the city.
-But a knowledge of its past gives it a far deeper meaning.
+But a knowledge of the Reichstag's past gives a visit a far deeper meaning.
 It was in this building that the German Republic was proclaimed in 1918, officially putting an end to German monarchy.
 In 1933, this symbol of democracy nearly burned down.
 While the Nazis blamed a communist plot, some believe that Hitler himself planned the fire.
-Whatever the case, he used the fire as a convenient excuse to frame the communists and grab power.
+Whatever the case, he used the fire as a convenient excuse to frame the communists and grab total power.

-After 1945, this historic home of the German parliament — which saw some of the last fighting of World War II on its rooftop — stood as an unused hulk next to the no-man's land between East and West Berlin.
-After unification, Germany's government returned from Bonn to Berlin.
+After 1945, this historic home of the German parliament — which saw some of the last fighting of World War II on its rooftop — stood as an abandoned and bombed-out hulk overlooking the no-man's-land between East and West Berlin.
+After reunification, Germany's government returned from Bonn to Berlin.
 And, in good European fashion, the Germans didn't bulldoze their former parliament building.
-While the building represented many painful aspects of German history, the reunited Germans respected the building's cultural roots and renovated it.
+While the building represented many painful aspects of German history, the reunited Germans respected the building's cultural roots and renovated it with extreme care.

-They capped it with a glorious glass dome, incorporating modern architectural design into a late-19th-century icon, and opened it up to the people.
-The dome rises 155 feet above the ground.
-Inside, a cone of 360 mirrors reflects natural light into the legislative chamber below.
-Lit from inside at night, it gives Berlin a memorable nightlight — and a lantern celebrating good governance.
+They also capped it with a glorious new glass dome, incorporating modern architectural design into the late-19th-century icon, and opened it up to the people.
+Inside the dome, 50 yards above the ground, a cone of 360 mirrors reflects natural light into the legislative chamber below.
+Lit from inside at night, the dome gives Berlin a memorable nightlight — and a lantern celebrating good governance.

-It's a powerful architectural symbol — German citizens climb its long spiral ramp to the very top and literally look over the shoulders of their legislators to see what's on the desks.
-The Germans have been jerked around too much by their politicians in the past and they're determined to keep a closer eye on them from now on.
+The Reichstag dome is a powerful architectural symbol.
+German citizens climb its long spiral ramp around the mirrored cone and look down, literally over the shoulders of their legislators, to see what's on their desks.
+Jerked around too much by their politicians in the past century, Germans are determined to keep a closer eye on them from now on.
 This dome is designed to let them do exactly that.

-When the Reichstag first re-opened, I climbed to the top of that dome, and found myself surrounded by teary-eyed Germans.
+When the Reichstag first reopened, I climbed to the top of the dome and found myself surrounded by teary-eyed Germans.
 Anytime you're surrounded by teary-eyed Germans, something exceptional is going on.
-And it occurred to me that most of these people were old enough to remember the difficult times (either during or after World War II) when their city lay in rubble.
-What an exciting moment for them.
-The opening of this grand building was the symbolic closing of a terrible chapter in the history of a great nation.
+I noticed that most of those people were old enough to remember the difficult times after World War II, when their city lay in rubble.
+What an exciting moment for them: The opening of this grand building was the symbolic closing of a difficult chapter in the history of a great nation.
 No more division.
 No more communism.
 No more fascism.
-They had a united government entering a new century with a new capitol, looking into a promising future.
+They had a united government entering a new century with a new capitol building, looking into a promising future.

 It was a thrill to be there.
 I was caught up in it.
-As I looked around at the other tourists up there, it occurred to me that most of them didn't have a clue about what they were seeing.
+As I looked around at the other tourists, it dawned on me that most of them didn't have a clue about what they were seeing.
 Many seemed not only unaware of the building's historical role, but also too preoccupied with the trivial concerns of a typical tourist's day to pick up on the emotion in the room — thereby missing a once-in-a-lifetime opportunity to celebrate this great moment with the German people.
 And it saddened me.